-- When the display is set to "km/L", the distance that can be traveled on 1.0 L of fuel under the current riding conditions is shown. - When the display is set to "L/100 km", the amount of fuel necessary to travel 100 km under the current riding conditions is shown. - For the UK only: When the display is set to "MPG", the distance that can be traveled on 1.0 Imp.gal of fuel under the current riding conditions is shown.
+- "km/L": The distance that can be traveled on 1.0 L of fuel under the current riding conditions is shown. - "L/100 km": The amount of fuel necessary to travel 100 km under the current riding conditions is shown.

+"MPG" (for the UK only): The distance that can be traveled on 1.0 lmp.gal of fuel under the current riding conditions is shown.